Doane-CCLA/docs/using-the-hpc/how-to-use/bash-env.md

-# Customizing Your Environment in SHPC
+# Customizing Your Environment in HPC

-The SHPC environment may be customized to suit your needs.
+The HPC environment may be customized to suit your needs.

 <!-- TODO add link to Linux section when it gets published -->